-- After accepted as an undergraduate student, you will apply to the Radiologic Technology Program for acceptance into the program.
+- After acceptance as an undergraduate student, you will apply to the Radiologic Technology Program for acceptance into the program.
 You must copy the RT application, complete the application and mail it to the RT Program Director.
 Applicants must have a current GPA of 2.4 or higher to be eligible for acceptance into the RT program.

 - It is the responsibility of the applicant to contact the Program Director to schedule an interview date, after the applicant has been accepted into the University as an undergraduate student.
 The telephone number to call to schedule the interview is (513) 745-3358 or email.

-- The radiologic technology program director and the clinical instructors will interview qualified applicants before being admitted into the RT program.
+- The radiologic technology program director and the clinical instructor from affiliate hospital will interview qualified applicants before being admitted into the RT program.
 The applicants are checked to see if they meet the 2.4 gpa or higher requirement.
 All applicants must score a minimum of 80 on the interview rubric.
 This interview score is based on the average between your two interviews with the program director and the clinical instructor.
 This rubric can use viewed under the program's policies and procedures section.
 During the months of September and October the program will begin interviewing currently enrolled Xavier students wanting to declare radiologic technology as their new major.
 In November the program will open the interview process to all applicants.
 The applicants who meet all of the requirements as they are received by the radiologic technology program will receive letters of provisional acceptance.
-After the program is filled all other accepted applicants are placed on a waiting list and are accepted in order if vacancies occur before the program begins in August.
+After the program is filled all other accepted undergraduate applicants are placed on a waiting list and are accepted in order if vacancies occur before the program begins in August.
 If you are not admitted to the program and placed on the waiting list it is your responsible to reapply to the program for the next year.
 Final acceptance is granted when the student submits evidence of a current 2.4 gpa or higher, good physical health and immunization record.